 Eugene Poku and Jessica Goldberg are the founders of AcroYoga and directors of AcroYogaMontréal.
 They met in 1982 at a dance school called “5678” in Montreal, the city in which they currently reside, and have performed together ever since.
 The unique fusion of dance, acrobatics, martial arts, contortion, mask word, object manipulation and audience participation featured in their performances and workshops and provided a basis for turning to Ashtanga Yoga in 2004 and the subsequent development of AcroYoga which they now teach all over the world.

-Forthcoming academic articles that feature relational expert knowledge:
+Articles that feature relational knowledge:

 Lloyd, R. & Smith, S. (submitted).
 Leaning into Life: A Motion-Sensing Inquiry into Becoming Inter-Active for Life through Partnered Practices.
 Journal of Dance and Somatic Practices, 1-27.